 - Again, if you’d prefer a set-it-and-forget-it Medigap plan, Plan F is likely to satisfy you.
 It covers all expenses and even pays for a few things that Medicare doesn’t.
 This includes foreign travel and excess charges (the amount of money that medical providers might charge over the amount that Medicare says that they should).

 - It’s possible that you’d save money every year if you choose Plan G because the Plan B deductible might not be as high as the extra amount you’d pay each year.
 In these examples, the difference between Plan F and G is $40 or $50 a month, and this year’s Part B deductible is only $182.
 If things stay the same, you could make up the difference in about three or four months.

-Why We Recommend Aetna Medicare Supplement Plans in 2018 to Many Clients
+Why We Recommend Aetna Medicare Supplement Plans to Many Clients

 Aetna has established themselves for many decades as a top performer in the Medicare Supplement market.
 They have won clients over with a reputation for stable and competitive rates and consumer-friendly products.
 This company combines efficient technology with good customer service.